RTMP vs. HLS vs. WebRTC: Comparing the Best Protocols for Live Streaming

 What is RTMP?

 Real-Time Messaging Protocol (RTMP) is a streaming protocol that was originally used to deliver video content to Adobe’s Flash player.
-This protocol is known for its capability of low latency streaming.
+This protocol is known for its capability to provide low-latency streaming.

 Since Flash is dead, many people assume that RTMP is also dead, but this is not the case.
 RTMP has taken a new role in live streaming.
-It is now used for ingesting media from the encoder or other source to a RTMP enabled streaming platform.
+It is now used for ingesting media from the encoder or other source to an RTMP -enabled streaming platform.

 There are several variations of RTMP that serve slightly different purposes. (change formatting)